How to Make a Quilt – The Beginner’s Guide

 - Sew the pieces into a finished block or row

 - Sew the blocks or rows together

 - Press, press, press.

 Repeating these steps ad nauseam will result in a quilt top, eventually.
+THIS post goes into detail and includes a video for one of the most popular types of quilt blocks.
 Once you have a quilt top you will finish the quilt in this manner:

-- Make quilt sandwich – quilt top, batting, quilt backing
+- Make quilt sandwich – top, batting, backing

-- Baste the quilt (see below for more on this)
+- Baste (see below for more on this)

-- Bind the quilt (see THIS POST for everything you need to know about binding)
+- Bind (see THIS POST for everything you need to know about binding)

 What is basting a quilt?

 Basting the quilt can be tricky and it seems like everyone who quilts has their own method for basting the quilt.
 I will run through a few of the techniques that people use for basting the quilt.
 Try a few of them because not each method works for everyone.
 You will find the method that works for you and you will probably be back giving me tips on what did and didn’t work for you.